fossunited/fossunited/docs/docs/attend-event.md

 ![Visit RSVP tab for RSVP'ed event](./assets/rsvp-update.png)

-- You can click on "I can't attend the Event" to inform organizers that you won't attend.
+- You can click on "I can't attend the Event" to inform organizers that you won't be able to attend the event.

 ![Clear RSVP](./assets/rsvp-submission-update.png)

 - You can also confirm to re-attend via same button as it changes to "I'll attend the Event!" and click "Update" to confirm the changes.

+## Checkin to an Event

+You can do self check-in for an event during the event days via your Edit RSVP form as above.

+It'll show "Check-in for Today" to make attendance of the day.
+This will help the organizers to have statistics on event management and plan further.
+This can be viewed by organizer via [dashboard ListView](event-rsvp.md#event-check-ins)

+Note: Check-in button will only be shown during the event days (start till end date).
+Also you can only check-in once per day.